Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_6_CommandLine/week3/README.md

    - Right-click on the *untitled.txt*, and change the name to *trimmomatic.bash*
    - Paste-in the CODE from above.
    - Put `#!/usr/bin/env bash` on the very first line.
-3. Run the script with `bash trimmomatic.bash`
+3. Now from the terminal, run the script with `bash trimmomatic.bash`

 My OUTPUT: